Skip to content

 Reflect is a polished networked note app with AI built in.
 GPT-4.
 Backlinks.
 Graph view.
 End-to-end encryption.
 It's designed for individual thinkers who value privacy and connected ideas.

 Hjarni is simpler on purpose.
-No graph view.
 No bundled AI.
-Instead: a built-in MCP server so your AI — whichever one you use — can read, search, and write your notes directly.
+A built-in MCP server lets the AI of your choice read, search, and write your notes directly.

 AI inside versus AI alongside